Archer03/react-create-conveyor/README.md

   }
 })

+// pass a selector -> useMyData(selector)
 // use track to do mapping
-// what returned from selector will be linked to the setToDos const A = () => {
+// what returned from selector will be linked to setToDos const A = () => {
   const [toDos, setToDos] = useMyData(({ track }) => track('today', 'toDos'));
   return <button onClick={() =>